meilisearch/documentation/learn/core_concepts/documents.md

 NDJSON objects consist of individual lines where each individual line is valid JSON text and each line is delimited with a newline character.
 Any [rules that apply to formatting NDJSON](http://ndjson.org/) also apply to MeiliSearch documents.

 Compared to JSON, NDJSON has better writing performance and is less CPU and memory intensive.
-It is easier to validate and can handle nested structures.
+It is easier to validate and, unlike CSV, can handle nested structures.

 The above JSON document would look like this in NDJSON: